Introduction

 Proxy Votes

-Source: ISS for the reporting period October 1, 2023 to September 30, 2024.
+Source: ISS for the reporting period 01 October 2024 to 30 September 2025.

 Figure 4: Votes against management by category

-Source: ISS for the reporting period October 1, 2023 to September 30, 2024.
+Source: ISS for the reporting period 01 October 2024 to 30 September 2025.

 Proxy Voting examples

-Engagement
+Engagement examples

 Governance summary

 As advocates for good corporate governance, NS Partners continues to monitor various governance metrics and performance of investee companies.
-Below is a look at the progression in female representation on boards, average board independence, and the proportion of companies with separate CEO and Chair roles.
+Below is a look at the progression in female representation on boards, average board independence and the proportion of companies with separate CEO and chair roles.

 Figure 5: Board statistics over time

-*Source: MSCI Data as of September 30, 2024, in USD.
+*Source: MSCI as of 30 September 2025 in USD.

 MSCI ESG ratings